Q: How many days are in our yearly school calendar?

 A: Several years ago, area schools began the tradition of a fall break.
 TFCA adopted that tradition as well.
 We have received input from parents that many prefer to vacation at fall break instead of summer as the cost is lower and the timing is less of a conflict for work and sports.

 Q: Why do we go more days than area schools?

 A: As with many other areas of our school, we do not strive to only meet MINIMUM standards.
 There are many benefits of having days built into our calendar.
 First of all, it allows us flexibility with snow days and delays due to weather.
 As long as we do not dip below the 1,062 hours and 170 required days, we would not be required to make up missed school days.
 Secondly, we are able to extend flexibility and grace to families who choose to take students out of school for non-school sponsored activities and vacations.
 Third, we want to be able to have as much instructional time with our students as possible!

 Q: How is the school calendar adopted each year?

-A: The proposed calendar is constructed sometime in mid-October.
-Administration reviews it.
-It is presented to the Education Committee at the November meeting for review.
-They approve it (sometimes with changes) and it then goes to the Board of Directors meeting in November for review and adoption.
+A: The proposed calendar is constructed sometime in mid-November.
+Administration reviews it, often with teacher/staff input.
+It is presented to the Board of Directors meeting in December for review.
 It is shared with the faculty and staff after that and then shared with parents and students.
 It is also posted on the school website at that time.

 Q: If I have a question or concern regarding the school calendar, where should I direct that question?

 A: Our administration is happy to answer any questions/concerns about the school calendar.
-Please feel free to contact Mrs. Tigges or Mrs. Woodruff!
+Please feel free to contact Mrs. Tigges!